isomerpages/imda-tradetrust/index.md

   - textcards:
       title: Solution
       id: textcards
-      description: You can create, exchange, verify  digitized documents, and transfer ownership for title documents, while reducing the risk of fraud through checks for proof of origin, tampering, and authenticity.
+      description: You can create, exchange, verify  digitised documents, and transfer ownership for title documents, while reducing the risk of fraud through checks for proof of origin, tampering, and authenticity.
       cards: